Alexa: everybody’s favourite travel companion

 It is also simple to ask Alexa to run a quick car maintenance check from your living room the night before a long journey.

-Here at Kin + Carta Create, we see Voice as just another, albeit new, endpoint for apps.
+Here at Kin + Carta, we see Voice as just another, albeit new, endpoint for apps.
 We expect Alexa and friends - Google Assistant, Siri and Cortana - to kickstart a new mainstream platform, signalling the start of a post-touch, ambient era of computing.

 As with mobile, a Voice assistant UI will never be the sole channel that customers choose to interact with.
 However, having a multi-channel strategy that includes Voice user interface will become increasingly vital for reaching customers - wherever they are.
 Whilst there are still lots of unknowns, we feel confident that 2017 will become the year that Voice UI goes mainstream.